News & Highlights

-Answer: Click <here> and select the service “COV VAC ONE”.
+Answer: Click <here> and select the service “COV VAC SINGLE DOSE”.
 We offer Moderna on Thursdays and Pfizer on Fridays.
 Please note that minors age 12 through 17 years are only eligible for Pfizer vaccine — if age 12-17 choose only FRIDAY appointments

 Question: How do I schedule an appointment for a second dose of COVID-19 vaccine at AITC?

 Question: What is the consent process for COVID-19 vaccine for minors age 12 through 17 years?

 Answer: Our preference is that the parent or legal guardian comes to the vaccination visit with the minor.
 If that is not possible, the minor may come to the visit with a completed Registration Package and COVID screening/registration form with the consent signed by the parent or legal guardian.
 If the minor comes to the visit without a signed consent, we will attempt to reach the parent or guardian by telephone.
 If we are unable to reach the parent or guardian by phone, we will follow Health Officer Order C19-19 which allows minors age 12 years and up to consent under certain circumstances.